hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_2/practical_vedanta_and_other_lectures/072_practical_vedanta_part_ii.md

 life, I cannot have an infinite heaven; it would be making the same mistake.
 But there is a third course which applies to those who have known the Truth, to those who have realised It.
-This is the only way to get beyond this veil of Mâyâ — to realise what Truth is; and the Upanishads indicate what is meant by realising the Truth.
+This is the only way to get beyond this veil of Māyā — to realise what Truth is; and the Upanishads indicate what is meant by realising the Truth.

 It means recognising neither good nor bad, but knowing all as coming